Renaldas0/A-Z_designers/README.md

 ### I believe I produced a website that is very adaptable and can be repurposed for many ecommerce applications, this includes subscriptions and transactional services.
 There are numerous features which I would like to have added for submission of this project, however, due to limited time this was not possible for the moment.
 Live project can be found [HERE](https://a-z-designers.herokuapp.com/)

-If you wish to test account functionality, demo accounts have been provided below.
-Please note that not all error pages have been created and therefore on the occasional error the base django template will show up.
+### All documentation images can be found in the documentation folder

 ## Test website functionality with these accounts
+**If you wish to test account functionality, demo accounts have been provided below.
+Please note that not all error pages have been created and therefore on the occasional error the base django template will show up.**
 | Username | Password | Desription |
 | ----- | -------- | ---------- |
 | hodedar | 11@@11@@ | Customer account created with temp-mail and consists of multiple orders and reviews. (testing email confirmation was successful) |